Gol Linhas Aéreas Inteligentes: Purchase of Webjet Linhas Aéreas

-On July 9, 2011, VRG Linhas Aéreas, owner of the brands Gol and Varig, announced the intention to purchase full control of WebJet Linhas Aéreas.
-The purchase contract was signed on August 2, 2011.
-On October 10, 2012 the purchase received its final approval with some operational restrictions from the Brazilian regulatory agency.
+On 9 July 2011, VRG Linhas Aéreas, owner of the brands GOL and Varig, announced the intention to purchase full control of WebJet Linhas Aéreas.
+The purchase contract was signed on 2 August 2011.
+On 10 October 2012, the purchase received its final approval with some operational restrictions from the Brazilian regulatory agency.
 Services were integrated but both companies continued to operate independently for some weeks.
-Integration started on October 17, 2012 when sales requested via Webjet's web-portal started to be redirected to GOL's site.
-However, on November 23, 2012 Webjet abruptly ceased to operate and all services were incorporated by GOL.
+Integration started on 17 October 2012 when sales requested via Webjet's web-portal started to be redirected to GOL's site.
+However, on 23 November 2012, Webjet abruptly ceased to operate and all services were incorporated by GOL.
 The Webjet brand ceased to exist.
-Gol also announced its intention to return all of Webjet's Boeing 737-300s to lessors until the end of the first quarter of 2013.
+GOL also announced its intention to return all of Webjet's Boeing 737-300s to lessors until the end of the first quarter of 2013.
 There was no mention to the fate of Webjet's 737-800s.

 Partnership with TwoFlex

-On April 12, 2019, Gol announced an adapted Essential Air Service partnership with TwoFlex in which the latter would operate feeder services on behalf of Gol in the States of Amazonas, Pará and Mato Grosso using the Cessna 208 Caravan.
-The flights are marketed by Gol in its reservation platform but operated by TwoFlex and integrated into the network of Gol.
-This partnership greatly increased the number of Gol destinations in these three States.
-However, on 14 January 2020 Azul Brazilian Airlines signed an agreement to purchase Twoflex.
-On March 27, 2020 the Brazilian regulatory bodies gave the nihil obstat to the purchase and sale of flights started on April 14, 2020. thus ending the partnership.
+On 12 April 2019, GOL announced an adapted Essential Air Service partnership with TwoFlex in which the latter would operate feeder services on behalf of GOL in the States of Amazonas, Pará and Mato Grosso using the Cessna 208 Caravan.
+The flights are marketed by GOL in its reservation platform but operated by TwoFlex and integrated into the network of GOL.
+This partnership greatly increased the number of GOL destinations in these three States.
+However, on 14 January 2020, Azul Brazilian Airlines signed an agreement to purchase Twoflex.
+On 27 March 2020, the Brazilian regulatory bodies gave the nihil obstat to the purchase and sale of flights started on 14 April 2020. thus ending the partnership.

 Purchase of MAP Linhas Aéreas

-On June 8, 2021 Gol Linhas Aéreas announced the purchase of MAP Linhas Aéreas from Voepass Linhas Aéreas.
+On 8 June 2021, GOL Linhas Aéreas announced the purchase of MAP Linhas Aéreas from Voepass Linhas Aéreas.
 The transaction included 26 slots at São Paulo–Congonhas Airport belonging to MAP and Voepass.
 MAP's Amazonian operations and much of its fleet would be transferred to Voepass.

+Operational agreement with Voepass

+Between August 2021 and May 2023, GOL and Voepass had an operational agreement in which the latter operated certain routes for the former.

+Corporate affairs

+The key trends for GOL are (as of the financial year ending 31 December):

 Destinations

+As of October 2025, GOL Linhas Aéreas Inteligentes serves the following destinations:

+Additionally, GOL operates dedicated executive bus services between São Paulo airports for its passengers and affiliate airlines: